 Successful product design and manufacturing requires the consideration of several perspectives including mechanical engineering, electrical engineering, materials engineering, manufacturing, sourcing, and supplier quality.
 This article discusses the materials engineering perspective for product design and manufacturing.
-It is an abbreviated version of the free webinar Leveraging Metals Engineering
+More details are in the What is Metals Engineering? and Product Design - a different perspective (Products are Assemblies of Materials) videos.

 An engineered product is a collection of materials in the shapes of components and weld, solder, or adhesive joints.
 In fact, up to 70% of the cost to make a product is due to its materials.
 Therefore, it makes sense that getting the materials right will have a big impact on a product’s success.
 However, many organizations have difficulties getting the materials right, and they end up facing common problems such as: